The Crisis In Children's Social Care Conference: October 25th 2025

 Mary Kidson, author of Legally Abducted, will talk about her experiences of being falsely accused of FII and Beverley Ward, author and inspiration behind the Write to be Heard project, will talk about parent blame in the Family Court.
 We also welcome as speakers an expert on building constructive partnership between the state and civil society and the Dean of Hereford cathedral.

-If you would like to join us at the conference, please click on the button below.
+Unable to join us at the conference, please watch the recording below.